Does the PSC regulate sewer utilities?

 Municipal sanitary and storm water utilities do not fall within the definition of “public utility" under Wis.
 Stat. § 196.01(5) and therefore do not require PSC approval when establishing rates and rules or constructing facilities.
 Sewer utility regulation is primarily a voluntary decision on the part of the municipality.
 The PSC has authority to regulate investor-owned (IOU) sewer utilities; however, at present, no IOU sewer utilities operate in Wisconsin.

 There are over 600 sewer utilities operating in Wisconsin.
-Of these utilities, the PSC currently regulates one that has elected to combine their water and sewer operations into a single public utility.
-The PSC regulates the rates and rules, practices and procedures, plant additions, and service quality, for this utility.
+None of these utilities have elected to combine their water and sewer operations into a single public utility.

 Wisconsin Stat. § 66.0821(5)(a) describes the PSC's jurisdiction to investigate the complaints of any user(s) of an unregulated sanitary sewer utility.

 Can a municipality form a storm water utility and bill for storm water charges?

 Prior to 1997, most municipalities used general fund revenue to construct and operate storm water infrastructure.
 In the 1997-98 legislative session, Wisconsin Statute § 66.0821 was amended to explicitly allow a municipality to establish service charges to fund construction and operation of storm and surface water collection and treatment systems.

 Does the PSC have jurisdiction over municipal storm water charges?